There are hundreds of books and blogs on how to stay employed or find a sales job.

 “How to Network Effectively at Events” by Eric Samson

-And here are two links about popular sales books –
+And here are two links to popular sales books –

 “The 20 Most Highly-Rated Sales Books of All Time” by Mike Renahan